Arthur-Milchior/anki-Multiple-Windows/README.md

 In the map "multiple", add «, "windowName" : false», where windowName is the name of the window you want to see open only once.

-## Warning
+## Warnings
 It may be the case that when you change the configuration about a window which is already opened, you'll see a message error.
 It should not create real trouble.
 Please report otherwise.

+All opened «AddCards» must have the same note type.
+This is a big restriction, which I hope to be able to solve.

 ## Internal
-This add-on redefined ```aqt.__init__```'s class DialogManager.
+This add-on redefined aqt.__init__'s class DialogManager.
 It should behave similarly, even if add-on changed it, at least for windows which should be open a single time.

-This only works with windows which uses aqt's dialog manager.
+This may only works with windows which uses aqt's dialog manager.
 In general, they are big windows, whose have no direct effect on the window calling it.
 I.e. it won't work with a prompt asking you to confirm/cancel something, or to say «ok».
 It should work with the browser.

-Here is a not for add-ons which want to be compatible with the current add-on.
-According to ```aqt.__init__.py```, a window should warn that it is getting closed by callyng aqt.dialogs.markClosed(ItsName), with dialogs of class DialogManager, and "ItsName" a string.
-This string should also occurs as index of ```dialogs._dialogs``` (i.e. ```DialogManager._dialogs```).
-When a window may have multiple instances, this is not helpful, since there is no way to know exactly which instance to mark as closed.
-In order to get this information, the add-on look at the stack.
-It assumes that the ```markClosed``` is called by a method, with an argument ```self``` which represents the window being closed.
-This is true for every windows in anki.
-This should also be true for any reasonable add-on.
-However, if it becomes false, the add-on simply break.
-Please let me know if this ever occurs.

 ## Advice